Lando Ndasingwa

+Life

 Ndasingwa founded the hotel Chez Lando in the 1980s with his Canadian wife Hélène.
 Following Ndasingwa's death, the hotel was taken over by his sister Anne-Marie Kantengwa.

 Educated at the Collège Saint-André of Kigali, the Université Nationale du Rwanda at Butare, Université Laval at Quebec City, McGill University, and Université de Montréal, Ndasingwa was a former professor at the Université Nationale du Rwanda and ethnic Tutsi.
 As a politician, he was the leader and vice president of the moderate Liberal Party and was granted the portfolio of Minister of Labour and Social Affairs in the Habyarimana transitional government put in place after the Arusha Accords.
 He was the only Tutsi member of the transitional government.

 On February 17, 1994, UNAMIR commander Roméo Dallaire received information of a plot to assassinate Ndasingwa and Joseph Kavaruganda, both prominent political moderates.
 In his book Shake Hands with the Devil, Dallaire claims that he informed them of this plot, and neither were surprised.
 As an outspoken and well-known public figure, Ndasingwa was the frequent target of attacks on propaganda radio station RTLM.